joeattardi/joeattardi-com/src/content/blog/local-ai-copilot.md

 image: '/blog/robot-computer.jpg'
 pubDate: '2024-09-12'
 ---
-# Steps for installing a local AI copilot in Visual Studio Code

 Does your company block ChatGPT or GitHub Copilot?
 Do you have security or trust concerns sending your code to a third party AI service?
 You might not know this, but you can run a large language model (LLM) locally on your computer, and even integrate it with Visual Studio Code.